alielmorsy/Smart-Canvas/README.md

 A smart canvas with math calculator.
 It still in progresses a lot can be done like enhance the model,...etc.
 <hr>

+## I BELIEVE THIS WILL BE UNMAINTANED FOR A WHILE
+Unfortunately, The drive that contains the model had a failure and I cannot access it RN, and I don't have enough time to train again.
 # Structure

 The tool can be split up to